Jason Stackhouse: Episode 9: "Love Is to Die"

+Episode 10: "Thank You"

-The next morning, Jason is awaken by Sookie, who tells him that Bill wants Sookie to give him the True Death.
+The next morning, Jason is awakened by Sookie, who tells him that Bill wants Sookie to give him the True Death.
 Jason confesses that he has little advice to give regarding the situation.
 Later, he receives a call from Hoyt, who asks him to be his best man (he and Jessica have decided to get married).
 After getting dressed and picking some flowers, Jason and Sookie head over to Bill's house for the wedding.
 Jason and Hoyt bond over their childhood and reconcile their differences.
 Jason is glad to have Hoyt back in his life.
 The wedding goes as planned.
-Afterwards, Jason asks Sookie what is on her mind, and Sookie reveals that she can now read Bill's mind, which makes no sense to either of them.
+Afterward, Jason asks Sookie what is on her mind, and Sookie reveals that she can now read Bill's mind, which makes no sense to either of them.
 Sookie also tells him that she approves of Bridget and that he shouldn't have to worry about having sex with her now that Hoyt is married.
 Jason insists that he won't and sends Bridget to the airport.

-Almost 4 years later, after Sookie agreed to stake Bill, leaving her heartbroken, New Blood has been released to the market and the Hep-V epidemic is ended.
+Almost 4 years later, after Sookie agreed to stake Bill, leaving her heartbroken, New Blood has been released to the market, and the Hep V epidemic has ended.
 Jason and Bridget are married with many kids.
-The last scene shows family and friends of Sookie and Jason enjoying dinner at the Stackhouses.
+The last scene shows the family and friends of Sookie and Jason enjoying dinner at the Stackhouse.